icopy-site/awesome/docs/awesome/awesome-wpo.md

 * [GTmetrix](https://gtmetrix.com/) - GTmetrix uses Google Page Speed and Yahoo!
 YSlow to grade your site's performance and provides actionable recommendations to fix these issues.
 * [Pingdom Website Speed Test](http://tools.pingdom.com/fpt/) - Test the load time of that page, analyze it and find bottlenecks.
 * [Dotcom-tools](https://www.dotcom-tools.com/website-speed-test.aspx) - analyze your website's speed in real browsers from 20 locations worldwide.
-* [WebPageTest](http://www.webpagetest.org/) - Run a free website speed test from multiple locations around the globe using real browsers (IE and Chrome) and at real consumer connection speeds.
-You can run simple tests or perform advanced testing including multi-step transactions, video capture, content blocking and much more.
-Your results will provide rich diagnostic information including resource loading waterfall charts, Page Speed optimization checks and suggestions for improvements.
 * [Sitespeed.io](https://www.sitespeed.io/documentation/) - Sitespeed.io is an open source tool that will check your site against web performance best practice rules and use the Navigation Timing API to collect metrics.
 It will create XML & HTML output of the result.
 * [Grunt-phantomas](https://github.com/stefanjudis/grunt-phantomas) - Grunt plugin wrapping phantomas to measure frontend performance.
 * [Perfjankie](https://www.npmjs.com/package/perfjankie) - Runtime Browser Performance regression suite ([Demo](https://github.com/asciidisco/perfjankie-test)).